FranSal/Data-Cleaning-Course-Project/codebook.md

      features <- tbl_df(tmp[ grepl("mean",tmp$V2) | grepl("std()",tmp$V2),])

 The stages of transformation were:
-1.- download and unzip the files in a directory pendinf from our main working directory,
+1.- Download and unzip the files in a directory pendinf from our main working directory,

 running the run_analisys.R script:

-2.- define path and file variables
+2.- Define path and file variables

-3.- read them using read.fwf (  since they are fixed width format compatible files.
+3.- Read them using read.fwf (  since they are fixed width format compatible files.
 This is a bit slow, but works flawlesly)

-4.- transform all sets to tbl_df format
+4.- Transform all sets to tbl_df format

-5.- merge using bind.rows() ( on each x, y and subject sets) from  train and test sets.
+5.- Merge using bind.rows() ( on each x, y and subject sets) from  train and test sets.

-6.- change the name of the V1 variable from the subject set to "subject" using names()
+6.- Change the name of the V1 variable from the subject set to "subject" using names()

-7.- read the features table and sub-set  the interested features using the code( as above):
+7.- Read the features table and sub-set  the interested features using the code( as above):

             features <- tbl_df(tmp[ grepl("mean()",tmp$V2) | grepl("std()",tmp$V2),])

                 that passes only those rows with  the presence of a sub-string of charecters in the V2 column.

-8.- create a subset( my_total_x) of the  merged x_set ( total_x) using:
+8.- Create a subset( my_total_x) of the  merged x_set ( total_x) using:

             select(total_x, features$V1), where feature$V1 is the list of wanted columns